mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 clients to public DNS resolvers, where it is bad practice for the client to provide any kind of identifying information to the server.
-For example, Section 8.2 of {{?RFC8484}} discourages use of HTTP cookies with DNS over HTTP (DoH).
+For example, Section 8.2 of {{?RFC8484}} discourages use of HTTP cookies with DNS-over-HTTPS (DoH).
 This ensures that clients provide a minimal amount of identifiable or correlatable information to servers that do not need to know anything about the client in order to provide name resolution.